 Asyncio provides the asyncio.Lock class to protect these critical sections, but these sections are not thread-safe or process-safe, hence cannot be safely shared by any other thread or process or their respective asyncio tasks.
 The same instance of the asyncio.Lock class must be used by all coroutines that access a shared resource so that race conditions can be avoided.

 6.63.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Use the avoidance mechanisms of ISO/IEC 24772-1 subclause 6.63.5.